 *This 3rd generation Balanzza scale is a step forward in digital scales design being the smallest and one of the lightest travel scales available in the market

-*In addition to its ergonomic and compact shape it has a strong strap to secure the luggage offering the most natural way to lift heavy objects so there is less stress to one’s hands..
+*In addition to its ergonomic and compact shape it has a strong strap to secure the luggage offering the most natural way to lift heavy objects so there is less stress to one’s hands.. * The screen is located on the upper side of the scale...making it easier to see the weight while lifting it with one hand

 * Even better, lift with two hands, wait for a beep and then set the luggage down and simply read the digital weight.